mickymacirl/CI-P2-Fruit/TESTING.md

 ### Win Message

-The Win Message was tested so that when a user finishes the game successfully by matching all fruit pairs, the game area should transform to a win screen with the total flips and total time is taken.
+The Win Message was tested so that when a user finishes the game successfully by matching all fruit pairs, the game area should transform to a win screen with the total flips and total time its taken.

 **Test Steps:**